 - Additional pressure on recruiters/employers to screen hundreds of applicants for a single opening.

-Bosworth explained that the current hiring climate has resulted in employers narrowing their search methods, which could lead to an unbalanced field that lacks diversity and homogenous pools of candidates.
+Bosworth explains that the current hiring climate has resulted in employers narrowing their search methods, which could lead to an unbalanced field that lacks diversity and homogenous pools of candidates.

 EEOC Guidance on the Use of Criminal Records